USING IRONPDF

 Configuring and Applying HTML Stamps in PDF

-There is another stamper class that we can use to stamp both text and images.
-The HtmlStamper class can render HTML designs with CSS styling and stamp them onto the PDF document.
+There is another stamper class that can be used to stamp both text and images.
+The HtmlStamper Class for HTML Integration can render HTML designs with CSS styling and stamp them onto the PDF document.
 The InnerHtmlBaseUrl property is used to specify the base URL for the HTML string assets, such as CSS and image files.

-The HTMLStamper class is applied to the PDF.
+The HtmlStamper class is applied to the PDF.
 This stamper object includes an image and text, and you can define these in the HTML fragment which is to be stamped onto your PDF.
-All external references to JavaScript, CSS, and image files will be relative to IronPdf.Editing.Stamper.InnerHtmlBaseUrl.
-This code allows you to customize the PDF according to specific file specification mentioned in the HTML content.
+All external references to JavaScript, CSS, and image files will be relative to the inner Html property.
+This code allows you to customize the PDF according to specific file specifications mentioned in the HTML content.
 Lastly, the modified PDF is saved with the filename 'stampHtml.pdf.'

 using IronPdf;